Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Discussion

 In terms of optical depth (i.e., dust column density), clumps have $\sim$10 times larger column densities than the system-integrated values (with extreme cases up to $\sim$100 times).
 Despite their large optical depths, the escape probability for well-mixed geometry scales as $P_{{\rm esc}, {\rm UV}} \propto {\tau^{\rm fid}_{\rm UV}}^{-1}$, allowing a small fraction of UV photons to escape.
 These high optical depths result from gas compression during interactions with companion galaxies, significantly enhancing local dust column densities.

 We also plot observational results of system-integrated $z\sim 7$ galaxies obtained from the REBELS-IFU survey as gray circles in Figure~\ref{fig:IRX_delta_all_MW}.
 We adopt IRX results from \citet{Bowler:2024} and $\Delta \beta$ from \citet{Fisher:2025}.
-Here, $\Delta \beta$ is obtained using flexible attenuation curve fitting.
+Here, $\Delta \beta$ is obtained using flexible attenuation curve fitting, which simultaneously constrains the intrinsic stellar SED and the attenuation curve shape.
 These data points are located in similar regions to the system-integrated values in our simulation results.